Nikon Z9 II Rumored Specifications: Possible Hybrid Global Shutter

-With an inicial announcement during October of 2021, next year will mark four years that the Z9 has been in production.
+With an initial announcement during October of 2021, later in 2025 will mark four years that the Z9 has been in production.
 And at 4 years is when it’s time to start to speculate what the Z9II might consist of.

-I had both the Z9 and Z8 and agree with Nikon’s marketing hype that the Z9 is the fastest and most powerful Nikon ever (and of course, that would put the Z8 in the same league).
-So, why did I sell both the Z8 and Z9 that I think still are some of the best cameras on the market?
-Because I wanted maximum resale value to ensure I will be financially prepared when the 2nd versions are released.
-I have to admit that I miss them terribly.
+I had the Z9 and agree with Nikon’s marketing hype that the Z9 is the fastest and most powerful Nikon ever (and of course, that would put the Z8 in the same league).
+So, why did I sell the Z9 that I think is still one of the best cameras on the market?
+Because I wanted maximum resale value to ensure I will be financially prepared to purchase the 2nd version when it’s released.
+I have to admit that I miss the Z9 terribly.
 As an event photographer, the silent shutter was a huge benefit during quiet times such as speeches and presentations.
-I have been limping along with the Z6II and Z7II for my event assignments since I sold the Z8 and Z9.
-While the Z6II and Z7II have surprised me on how well they have performed, they are no Z8 and Z9s.
+I have been limping along with the Z6II and Z7II (if you look at my gear page, you will notice that the Z8 is included once again.
+I just repurchased the Z8 from B&H using their 24 month interest free option but that’s another story I will comment on in a separate post) for my event assignments since I sold the Z9.
+While the Z6II and Z7II have surprised me on how well they have performed, they are no Z9 (or Z8 for that matter).

-Same sensor and resolution (and possibly with a global shutter if Sony is willing to sell their tech to 3rd parties).
+Sensor: same resolution (and possibly with a hybrid electronic shutter if Sony is willing to sell their global shutter tech to 3rd parties, see more below).

-Minimum 30 FPS RAW with no qualifiers or compromises. (must be even higher to gain market share).
+Minimum 40 FPS full 14 bit RAW files with no qualifiers or compromises. (must be even higher FPS to gain market share).

 New EXPEED 8 processor